pareklund/adorable/README.md

 integration is probably more for the benefit of users being able to collaborate with AI:s rather than being the fundamental sync mechanism.

+**NOTE:** When adding GitHub integration - connecting the project workspaces to repositories in GitHub - GitHub Webhooks would need to be set up, in order to notify the backend-server of any changes and, upon a change, pull the latest changes from the repository and - if it is the current workspace - rsync the changes to the current workspace, to have the changes be reflected automatically in the dev server.

 ### Deployment of Created Apps

 No deployment of created apps is (yet) implemented, which is arguably a very important feature.